 What is the biggest problem in La Victoria right now?

 Rosani: The biggest problems are violence and drug use.
-Relationships among neighbors have changed as a result.
+Relationships between neighbors have changed as a result.
 Many people have moved away.
 They couldn't cope.
 But there are still many social organizations here.
 Doing social work now requires a lot of strength and perseverance.
-But we're not giving up.
-We're carrying on.
+But we won't give up.
+We'll keep going.

 Valentina: There are gangs fighting over territory.
 This affects everyone.
-This community has always been very humane and united, but individualism has taken over more and more space.
+This neighborhood has always been very humane and supportive, but individualism has taken over more and more space.
 Solidarity is being lost.

 What distinguishes a Red CEC kindergarten from other kindergartens?

 Valentina: We're not just a kindergarten.
-We work with families, with the entire community.
+We work with the families, with the entire neighborhood.
 We don't want to be an island.
-Other kindergartens stay in their own premises, for safety reasons.
-But we want to take to the streets.
-We work with the entire community and don't want to hide from the problems.
+Other kindergartens stay indoors, partly for safety reasons.
+But we want to go out into the streets.
+We work with the whole community and don't want to hide from the problems.

-Rosani: People believe in us, and we keep going.
-We don't hide.
-We go out with the children, demonstrate for peace and nonviolence.
+Rosani: People believe in us, and we're carrying on.
+We're not hiding.
+We go out with the children, demonstrating for peace and non-violence.
 We want to be visible.
-And I think that's having an impact.
-We're very well-respected here.
+And I think that's having an effect.
+We're very well-regarded here.

-Do you also visit the families at home?
+Do you also visit the families at their homes?

 Rosani: Very often.
-If we see that a child isn't well, we visit the family.
-We ask what's going on if a child doesn't come.
-We also help when families need something.
+If we see that a child isn't doing well, we visit the family.
+We ask what's wrong if a child doesn't come to school.
+We also help if families need something.
 We don't have the money to support them financially.
-But we can go to the city administration and help them get state support.
+But we can go to the city administration and help them get government assistance.

-Is there a xenophobic mood because of the violence problems?
+Is there a xenophobic atmosphere due to the violence problems?

 How does networking help municipal kindergartens?

-Rosini: Networking is a huge benefit.
+Rosani: The networking is a huge benefit.
 It strengthens us and our work.
-We're currently working on gender equality, environmental protection, and peace education.
+We're currently working on the topics of gender equality, environmental protection, and peace education.
 We're considering how best to incorporate them into our educational methods.
 There's a committee for each of the three topics, to which each of the twelve Red CEC kindergartens sends a representative.
 We learn a great deal from each other.

-For example, how can you teach environmental protection to such young children?
+How, for example, can you teach such young children about environmental protection?

-What do you do if a child tells you that his dad often hits his mom?
+What do you do when a child says that their dad often hits their mom?

-Is it sometimes necessary to inform the child protection agency?
+Is it sometimes necessary to inform the child protection authorities?

-Valentina: Yes, if the situation at home is very dire, it's sometimes necessary.
+Valentina: Yes, if the situation at home is very bad, sometimes it's necessary.
 People get scared.
 They think their child will be taken away.
 Sometimes they distance themselves.
 That's very bad, and we want to avoid that.
-The families should know: We only want to support them, not accuse them.
-But we are educators, not psychologists.
+Families should know: We only want to support them, not accuse them.
+But we are childcare workers, not psychologists.
 We can't be responsible for everything.
 But that's often expected.

 This is complicated…

-In many cases, all we can do is make our own room a place of peace.
+In many cases, we can only make our own space a place of peace.
 A place where the child feels comfortable.
-Where they can play and enjoy themselves.
+Where they can play and be happy.
 The children are here from 8:30 a.m. to 4:30 p.m.
 That's a long time.

 Are there children who don't want to go home?

-Valentina: Not the little ones; they want to go to their mom.
-But with the older ones, that's definitely the case.
+Valentina: Not the little ones, they want their mom.
+But with the older ones, it definitely happens.
 Some children are mistreated by their parents.
-Or they're given a cell phone so they don't disturb the family.
-We have a child who lives alone in a room with his mother, and his mother works shifts.
-When she works the night shift, the child is left alone.
+Or they're given a cell phone so they don't disturb anyone.
+We have a child who lives alone in a room with their mother, and the mother works shifts.
+When she's on the night shift, the child is left alone.
 Locked in.

-How can the violence be curbed?
+How can the violence be stopped?
 The police aren't helping?

-Rosini: No, the police don't help.
+Rosani: No, the police don't help.
 I think it's important to speak up, to call a spade a spade.
 Last year, there was a shooting nearby in which three young people died.
 A 13-year-old girl we knew well was also involved.
 She was active in youth work.
 But we won't let ourselves be intimidated.
-We continue to take to the streets – with the children.
+We continue to take to the streets—with the children.
 Despite all the fear.
 We need to remain visible; we need to be heard.
 The families support us.
 We are very respected.
 We don't operate behind closed doors.
 We are part of this community.

 *Network of Community Education Centers/Red de Centros de Educación Comunitaria